Filip Hammar and Fredrik Wikingsson: 2003–2005: High Chaparall

 Later in 2003, now working for the Swedish broadcasting company Kanal 5, Filip and Fredrik made a comeback in the program series High Chaparall, which was a success.
-In High Chaparall (not to be confused with the 1967 western TV-series The High Chaparral) Filip and Fredrik took a camera team to America, where they filmed a series of interviews with minor celebrities and has-beens such as Fabio Lanzoni, Pamela Anderson, Ron Jeremy, Tonya Harding, Uri Geller, and Gary Busey.
+In High Chaparall, Filip and Fredrik took a camera team to the United States, where they filmed a series of interviews with minor celebrities and has-beens such as Fabio Lanzoni, Pamela Anderson, Ron Jeremy, Tonya Harding, Uri Geller, and Gary Busey.
 A typical episode features Filip and Fredrik visiting a celebrity at home in Los Angeles, asking them personal questions while taking a tour of their house, singing a song for them (often a Swedish song that has been translated into English), an outing to one of the star's favorite places to eat and a series of elaborate would-you-rather questions.
-At some point, they administer a quick quiz called "Bra eller anus" (translates to "Good or Anus") in which the interviewee is presented with an idea, a thing, or a description of a person, and must deem them "bra" or "anus."
+At some point, they administer a quick quiz called "Bra eller anus" (Good or anus) in which the interviewee is presented with an idea, a thing, or a description of a person, and must deem them "bra" or "anus."
 The series is almost entirely in English.

 With varying levels of success, Filip and Fredrik would be welcomed into the lives of these celebrities who would introduce them to their families, sing with them, take the Swedes to their favorite restaurants and speak candidly about their lives.
 Some of their interview subjects seemed to become genuinely entertained with and endeared to the duo (Vince Neil of Mötley Crüe and his parents, Charlene Tilton of the TV series "Dallas" and her daughter) whereas the subjects of other episodes become increasingly more uncomfortable during their relentless onslaught of questions, games and songs (Lorenzo Lamas).
-The viewing figures for the first season had an average of 223 000, which was at that time a huge number for Kanal 5.
+The viewing figures for the first season had an average of 223,000, which was at that time a huge number for Kanal 5.